basho/basho_docs/content/riak/ts/1.4.0/using/timerepresentations.md

 in question. `2016-08` will map to midnight on August 1st 2016, for example.

-See [Learn About Timestamps][learn timestamps accuracy] for an explanation of how reduced accuracy impacts queries.
+See [Learn About Timestamps][learn timestamps accuracy] for the implications of using reduced accuracy in queries.

 ### Fractional Times